Agros, Cyprus: EOKA Campaigns

+The Youth of EOKA, or ANE, was established in the Apeiteio Gymnasium by Pitsilia sector-head Renos Kyriakides and head of Agros Diomedes Mavroyiannis.
 The first student protest of the Apeiteio Gymnasium took place on April 30, 1955, after the arrest of their fellow student Costas Pissarides.
-For this daring action of them, the students were charged by the British for “having paraded in Agros without a written permit by the Commander of Lemesos”.
+For this, the students were charged by the British.
+Guerilla hideouts were located in several residences of Agros.
+Several captured guerilla fighters were sentenced without trial.